Royal Naval Hospital Gibraltar: Royal Naval Hospital

 The hospital was transferred to the Royal Navy on 1 April 1963, and was renamed the Royal Naval Hospital Gibraltar.
 In recent decades, however, the Royal Navy presence in Gibraltar waned.
 Conversion of portions of the hospital to apartments was underway by 2006.
 By 2007, the capacity was down to 25 beds.
 However, in February of that year, the Royal Naval Hospital Gibraltar became the first military hospital to receive the Baby Friendly Award from UNICEF (United Nations Children's Fund).
 The Baby Friendly Hospital Initiative was established by UNICEF and the World Health Organization (WHO) to increase breastfeeding rates.
 The Governor of Gibraltar, Sir Robert Fulton, presented the award at the Garrison Library.

 During its last full year of operation, 2007, the hospital received permission to fly the White Ensign for several months, instead of the traditional Union Flag.
-After more than one hundred years of service, the hospital closed in 2008.
+After more than one hundred years of service, the gates of the hospital were closed in 2008 by ABMA Kirsty Taylor, the youngest serving member of staff at that time.
 It was one of the last existing Royal Naval Hospitals.
 The move to new premises took place over a two-week period in February 2008, with the hospital remaining open during the process of relocation.
 The new facility was the Princess Royal Medical Centre, within the Royal Gibraltar Regiment's Devil's Tower Camp.
 The new medical centre was inaugurated the following year on 5 March 2009 by Anne, Princess Royal.

 The phased residential conversion of the Royal Naval Hospital Gibraltar has been named The Cliftons, taking its name from two areas: Clifton, in Bristol, England, and Clifton Beach in Cape Town, South Africa.

 Block A of the hospital was renovated by Profield Contractors and the MSMR architectural firm for Taylor Woodrow while the hospital was still in operation.
 That first phase of hospital conversion was named Orchid House and includes eleven luxury apartments.
 A floor was added to the original building to enable construction of two penthouses.
 In addition, three new townhouses and a villa were built and named Clifton Mews.
 The Government of Gibraltar has applied for European Heritage Site status for the hospital.
 The process of conversion of the former hospital to apartments is expected to continue.